|Birth: ||Jun. 9, 1740|

-Born half Cheraw Indian, in a village on the VA-NC border, near Bladen Co (now Robeson) NC, Ester was the first of four possible children born to fur trader William Terry (aka Terriy) and his Cheraw Indian wife, Cheepoake (Harris) Terry.
+Ester was one of possibly five children born to fur trader William Terry (aka Terriy) and his Cheraw Indian wife, Cheepoake Harris.

-Ester married John C Burris Sr, a Quaker, in 1758 in Rowan Co (then Surry, now Stokes) NC.
-They had nine children, seven sons and two daughters.
-The children's births are recorded in the Meeting Minutes of New Garden in Guilford Co NC.
-Additional records regarding the family can be found in the Fall Creek Meeting Minutes in Rainsboro, Highland Co OH.
+It is confirmed Ester married John C Burris Sr, a Quaker, in 1758 in Rowan Co NC (then part of Surry Co, now Stokes Co) NC.
+They had at least nine children, seven sons and two daughters.
+The children's births are recorded in the Quaker Meeting Minutes of New Garden in Guilford Co NC.
+Additional records regarding this family can be found in the Fall Creek Meeting Minutes in Rainsboro, Highland Co OH.

-Her birth, before Indian Rolls were established by the Guion Miller Commission 1908-1910, disallowed any future claims by Ester's descendants to prove their Indian heritage.
-One source references such a claim: a rejected application for tribal membership by Emma C Williams, Gr-Gr-Granddaughter of Daniel Burris (1771-1845), son of John and Ester.
+As Ester's birth was before Indian Rolls were established by the Guion Miller Commission 1908-1910, any future claims by descendants to prove Indian heritage is disallowed.
+One source references such a claim.
+The rejected application for tribal membership was submitted by Emma C Williams, a Gr-Gr-Granddaughter of Daniel Burris (1771-1845), son of John and Ester.

-The Cheraw tribe originated in FL, but prior to 1700 they moved to near the Dan River, on the present day VA-NC border.
-In 1738, two years before Ester's birth, a smallpox epidemic killed most of the Cheraw and Catawba tribes.
-Survivors of the two tribes combined and a few of these survivors may have moved north to found a new settlement along the Drowning Creek River, now located in Robeson Co NC.
-By the middle of the 18th century, the tribe was mostly gone.
+The Cheraw tribe is recorded to have originated in FL and sometime prior to 1700 moved to an area near the Dan River, on the present day Virginia-North Carolina border.
+In 1738, just two years before Ester's birth, a smallpox epidemic killed most of the Cheraw and Catawba tribes.
+Survivors of these two tribes combined, with a few relocating north in a new settlement along the Drowning Creek River, now located in Robeson Co NC.
+By the middle of the 18th century, this tribe was mostly gone.

-It is unlikely Ester's mother and father were in the area of the smallpox epidemic.
-As a fur-trader, her father probably moved them around frequently.
-No death record as yet has been found of Ester's mother, Cheepoake (Harris) Terry.
-One source, still being verified, says Ester's father may have died in 1792 near Botetourt Co VA.
+It is unlikely Ester's mother and father were in the area at the time of the smallpox epidemic.
+As a fur-trader, her father would have moved them frequently.
+No death record has been found of Ester's parents, as yet.
+The research is ongoing.
+Her father may have died in 1792 near Botetourt Co VA.

 Isabel Terry (b: 1749)